adrianhall/adrianhall.github.io/_posts/2018-10-22-auth-with-aws-amplify-6.md

 ![](/assets/images/2018-10-22-image1.png){: .center-image}

-The important question here is _For user login, select the MFA types_.
+The important question here is "_For user login, select the MFA types_".
 You can select SMS and TOTP.
 You can express a preference for the type on a per-user basis.

 ## Front end -- the process